 Everyone knows of the importance of pollinators.
-And, of course everyone is familiar with the honey bee as a pollinator.
+And, of course everyone is familiar with the honey bee as one.

-But, there are other animals in our environment which are not only contributing pollinators, but are also providing a number of additional benefits to the environment and society in general.
+But, there are other animals in our environment which are not only contributing, but are also providing a number of additional benefits to the environment and society in general.

 So, which other pollinators are there in the environment?